MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.19.15 (October 14, 2020)

-- Improvement to ratelimit provider.
+- Improvement to rate limit provider.
 In general, large migrations should now move faster.
 - Email auth removed.
 This is no longer supported.

 ## Backend v1.19.14 (October 8, 2020)